Samuel-Tefera/tic-tac-toe/Readme.md

-# Tic Tac Toe Game
+I'm# Tic Tac Toe Game

 A simple Tic Tac Toe game built using HTML, CSS, Javascript.
 This project allows two player to compete against each other in a classic game of Tic Tac Toe.